darreninglis/stripe-ui-clone/README.md

 - Interactive, you can look to some of my other repositories if you would like to see how I consume API's etc.
 - Mobile responsive (by design).
 - Pixel perfect, but not bad for a few hours work!

+## Notes

+As always, the react-icons package does a good job but hasn't provided identical icons.